sivakar94/Customer_complaints_model/README.md

 Try to Simulate it with a different number of users and see how the latency is affected

-The training.pynb can be accesed above in the training folder
+The training.ipynb can be accesed above in the training folder